 Shopify SEO Checklist - Essential Tools and Tips

 Many of the best practices for on-site and technical SEO apply when optimizing a Shopify site.
-However, there are certain Shopify-specific techniques that when implemented can get your site ahead of the competition.
+However, there are specific Shopify techniques that when implemented can get your site ahead of the competition.
 Follow this Shopify SEO checklist to establish your business as the customer’s go-to source.

 No Shopify site should be without these essential tools and resources: